Introduction

 Trajectories and inferred selection coefficients for immune escape mutations and mutations affecting Env glycosylation.

 A, For CH505, early, strongly selected mutations include ones that escape from CD8+ T cells and autologous strain-specific antibodies (ssAbs).
 More moderately selected bnAb resistance mutations tend to arise later.
 Note that mutations that affect bnAb resistance can appear in the viral population before bnAbs are generated.
 Open circles and error bars reflect the mean and standard deviation of inferred selection coefficients in each category.
 B, For CH848, mutations affecting glycosylation dominate the early phase of evolution, followed later by mutations affecting bnAb resistance.
-See Supplementary Fig. 2 for a detailed view of mutation frequency trajectories by mutation type.
+For easier visualization, frequency trajectories are shown with exponential smoothing with a time scale of t = 50 days.
+See Supplementary Fig. 3 for a detailed view of mutation frequency trajectories by mutation type without smoothing.

 Consistent patterns of selection in SHIV evolution